areekaras/areekaras.github.io/_posts/2025-06-18-the-real-reason-im-building-in-public-a-personal-manifesto.md

 For years, I have held a core philosophy: in a world of constant change, the only winning strategy is to "go with the tide."
 This means you don't need a fixed, ten-year goal.
 You just need to keep learning, keep digging, and keep moving.
 Consistency is the goal.
 One brick at a time.

-This project, this "AI Expedition," is the embodiment of that philosophy.
+This project, this "My AI Expeditions," is the embodiment of that philosophy.
 It's not about building one specific product.
 It's about building a better version of myself.
 Here are the real reasons why.

 ### 1. To Engineer My Own "First Year"
 At every company I've joined, the first year is the hardest.
 It's a period of intense learning where I have to rapidly close my knowledge gaps.
 I've always found that while this period is frustrating, it's also when I feel most alive.
 This project is my way of creating that "first year" challenge for myself, permanently.
 It's a structured way to address my gaps in core concepts like DSA and System Design on my own terms.